wesleytian/wesleytian.com/posts/sf.md

 Growing up, I always felt like I had so much more knowledege about random subjects than my peers.
 But here, I'm just another poppy.
 In SF, you overhear conversations about HFT at the climbing gym and hear people insert phrases such as local optimas and binary search into their conversations.
 Nearly everyone you meet can code and dropouts are the norm.
 In fact there are entire communities built around college dropouts who have raised millions of dollars for their startups.
 Apparently there are also elite gay cabals (but that's a story for another time).

-I've never lived in a place with this many hardworking and smart people.
-And more often than not, these smart people aren't just academically smart with good pedigrees, but are also charismatic and have expertise and interests in multiple domains.
+I've never lived in a place with this many hardworking and smart people before.
+Plus, these people aren't just academically smart with top pedigrees but are also charismatic and have expertise and interests in multiple domains.
 It's so humbling and motivating at the same time.
+We're all definitely living in a bubble here, but I'd choose this kind of a bubble over a non-innovative and boring bubble where people are set in their ways and unwilling to constantly challenge the status quo.
 It's also incredible that everyone is one or two connections away from each other, including high-status people like Sam Altman and my Hinge matches.

 ---